 Are There Any Other Essential Nutrients I Should Be Thinking About When I’m Expecting?

 DHA, an omega-3 fatty acid, may help support fetal brain development, prevent blood clotting issues, and improve the nervous system.
-Several pregnancy multivitamin supplements include omega-3 fatty acid supplements, such as fish oil and Nature Made® Multi + DHA softgels.
-One pregnancy supplement softgel daily or one gluten free multivitamin supplement will go a long way.
+Several pregnancy multivitamin supplements include omega-3 fatty acids, such as fish oil and Nature Made® Multi + DHA softgels.
+One pregnancy supplements soft gel daily, or one gluten-free multivitamin supplement will go a long way.

-Aside from those, you need a supplement with folic acid, eight forms of vitamin B, and other gluten free ingredients so you can say that you have a multivitamin or supplement for clinically proven absorption.
+Aside from those, you need a supplement with folic acid, eight forms of vitamin B, and other gluten-free ingredients so you can say you have a multivitamin or supplement for clinically proven absorption.

 Are You Allowed To Take More Than One Multivitamin Each Day?

-Specific directions should be found on the label of your multivitamin for clinically proven absorption.
-However, like with any dietary supplement program, particularly during pregnancy, you should contact with a healthcare professional before beginning any supplement regimen.
+The label of your multivitamin should provide specific directions for clinically proven absorption.
+However, like with any dietary supplement program, particularly during pregnancy, you should consult a healthcare professional before beginning any supplement regimen.

 Are They Made With Artificial Colors Or Flavors?